-Most of the must-see attractions in Madrid are in the city center and visitors can easily visit them walking or, for long distances, public transportation in Madrid will cover all your needs downtown.
+Most of the must-see attractions in Madrid are in the city center and visitors can easily visit them by walking or, for long distances, public transportation in Madrid will cover all your needs downtown.

 It is a good idea to avoid driving in Madrid, due to the heavy traffic at peak times and the limited parking in certain areas.

 Besides, this is the less sustainable option.
-I will just recommend you to rent a car if you are heading out of the city on a day trip to a place that public transport does not reach.
+I will just recommend you rent a car if you are heading out of the city on a day trip to a place that public transport does not reach.

 If you finally need to drive while in Madrid, make sure you are fully aware of the rules of the road and respect speed limits.